C-PACE in Virginia

 The statewide program reduces the time, costs, and administrative hurdles for jurisdictions interested in offering C-PACE by eliminating the need for a locality to create its own program.
 For those who already offer a C-PACE program, a simple documentation upgrade is all that is needed to join the statewide program.
 Learn more about the statewide C-PACE program by visiting the VPA and Virginia Energy websites.

 The VAEEC is committed to accelerating the implementation and utilization of C-PACE throughout Virginia.
 Combining efforts with other stakeholders, we are working to facilitate interest in C-PACE by building a coalition of supporters and engaging with localities.
 We continue to be a neutral, trusted resource on C-PACE and are actively meeting with local governments across Virginia to discuss all available options and help each locality determine which option best suits their needs.

 In 2017, the VAEEC joined the Mid-Atlantic PACE Alliance (MAPA), which is comprised of state agencies, non-profit institutions, and private businesses working to accelerate the development and utilization of C-PACE in Virginia, Maryland, and DC.
-This effort, which is being led by the Department of Mines, Minerals, and Energy, promotes the collaboration among local and state governments, capital providers, C-PACE program administrators, energy service contractors, and building owners to create low-cost, standardized guidelines that will enhance financing efficiency and increase the volume of C-PACE projects.
-The goal is to achieve consistency and growth in C-PACE programs within the tri-state area to generate a minimum of $80 million in C-PACE loan closings by 2020.
+This effort promotes the collaboration among local and state governments, capital providers, C-PACE program administrators, energy service contractors, and building owners to create low-cost, standardized guidelines that will enhance financing efficiency and increase the volume of C-PACE projects.
+The goal is to achieve consistency and growth in C-PACE programs within the tri-state area.

 Resources for Local Governments and Other Stakeholders